g-zajac/mkdosc-playground/docs/newUnit.md

         Remeber to remove the SD card after flashing.

 ## First power up
-Install the BB to the source board.
+Install the BB on the source board.
 Connect the source board to the 12V board PS and also the Meanwell PS - (essential for calibration process).
 Power up.
 Power up the BB, after a minute ish, once it is booted, acces the BB remotly via ssh [^1].